adigostin/mstp-lib/README.md

 ### Embedded Application Example
-The repository includes sources for a sample RSTP implementation on an embedded device.
-This highlights the platform-specific code needed by the library -- mostly code that writes to the hardware registers of the switch chip.
+The repository includes sources for a sample RSTP implementation on an embedded device: a project for IAR Embedded Workbench 6.50, for a device with an LPC2000 microcontroller and an IP175C switch chip.

+This sample highlights the platform-specific code needed by the library -- mostly code that writes to the hardware registers of the switch chip.
 This is typically a few dozen lines of code spread over several functions.

-This example is a project for IAR Embedded Workbench 6.50, for a device with an LPC2000 microcontroller and an IP175C switch chip.

 You're going to have to write the platform-specific code for your particular switch IC.
 Drop me a message at